Raspberry Island, which is one of 22 islands in Lake Superior off the northernmost tip of Wisconsin, is a fascinating and wonderful place.

 Island time.
 A fresh breeze blows off the water, the sky shimmers sapphire blue, and the sun plays hide-and-seek with billowy white clouds.
 The air is redolent of flowers blossoming and wild berries ripening, and the sounds of wildness—from the caw caw of gulls to the scamper of insects—add to the sense you have the moment you step off the boat that you have arrived somewhere special, where nature, not human, is king.

 Raspberry Island is one of Apostle Islands, the 22 islands in Lake Superior, off the northernmost tip of Wisconsin.
-Like the other 20 islands that comprise the Apostle Islands National Lakeshore, Raspberry Island is protected by the National Park Service and uninhabited by humans.
-Only Madeline Island (which at 14 miles long and 3 miles wide is the biggest of these islands) is inhabited year round—the some 200 year-round inhabitants grows tenfold as more than 2,000 visitors and seasonal homeowners come to Madeline Island in the summertime.
+Like the other 20 islands that comprise the Apostle Islands National Lakeshore, Raspberry Island is protected by the National Park Service.
+It is uninhabited by humans.
+Only Madeline Island (which at 14 miles long and 3 miles wide is the biggest of these islands) is inhabited year round.
+The some 200 year-round inhabitants grows tenfold as more than 2,000 visitors and seasonal homeowners come to Madeline Island in the summertime.

 Like other islands in this heartbreakingly gorgeous wind-swept archipelago, Raspberry Island is reachable only by boat from mid May through October.
 After that the harsh winters make these islands virtually inaccessible to humans, though animals adapted to survive in the bitter cold and snow—including snowshoe hares, foxes, and coyotes—frequently trek across the ice from other islands and the mainland.

-The first thing you see when you dock is a steep set of stairs with a rusty old tramway beside it, built in 1902 to roll supplies up the high bank that leads from the water to the island.
-At the top of the rocky steps is the island itself, with a 19th century lighthouse on one side, a lawn and vegetable garden in front of it (to simulate what it looked like when a light keeper and his family lived there) and myriad paths that lead into the old growth forests.
+The first thing you see when you dock is a steep set of stairs with a rusty old tramway beside it.
+These date from 1902, built to roll supplies up the high bank that leads from the water to the island.
+At the top of the rocky steps is the island itself.
+With a 19th century lighthouse on one side, a lawn and vegetable garden in front of it (to simulate what it looked like when a light keeper and his family lived there), and myriad paths that lead into the old growth forests.
 Although some trees were cleared to build the lighthouse itself, Raspberry Island is the only Apostle Island that was never commercially logged.
 Its forests are full of sugar maples, red maples, paper birch, white cedar, balsam fir trees, aspen, and some white pines and red pines down by the sandy soil of the beach.

 From 1863 until the mid 1950s the lighthouse on Raspberry Island was in operation and part of a visit to the island includes touring the light keeper’s stately house (it was completely renovated in 2006) on the bluff at the southwest tip of the island.
 Ranger Stowell will even sing “The Lighthouse Keeper’s Blues” in a hearty, sorrowful baritone to illustrate the loss felt by some when lighthouses became automated in the 1920s.